AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

 You can set up vector fields in either of the following ways:

--   Entirely within the Stingray editor, using a set of pre-written entity components and script modules.
-See [Setting up vector fields in the Stingray editor].
+-   Entirely within the interactive editor, using a set of pre-written entity components and script modules.
+See [Setting up vector fields in the editor].

 -   In your own custom Lua scripts.
 See [Setting up vector fields in Lua].

 Once you have your vector fields set up and active in the game world, you can make them apply to the visible objects in your game.
 See [Applying vector fields to game objects].

-## Setting up vector fields in the Stingray editor
+## Setting up vector fields in the editor

-To set up a vector field in the Stingray editor:
+To set up a vector field in the interactive editor:

 1. Create a new empty entity to represent the vector field effect.
 See ~{ Create a new entity asset }~.
 Select your new asset in the ~{ Asset Browser }~.